JampaUchoa/jampa.dev/_posts/why-when-and-how-to-hire-junior-software-engineers.md

 * Checking their GitHub projects/portfolio
 * Proficiency in English (non-English speaking countries)
-* The projects they attach to resumes, and accomplishments if any
+* The projects they attach to resumes, and accomplishments

 But this won't tell as much, so we need also to change the interview.